mashh-lab/mcp-agent-proxy/MCP_CONFIGURATION.md

 3. **Docker connection issues**

-   - Use `host.docker.internal` on macOS/Windows
+   - Use `localhost` on macOS/Windows
    - Use `--network host` on Linux
    - Ensure Docker daemon is running

 4. **Mastra server connection failures**
-   - Verify each server URL in `MASTRA_SERVERS_CONFIG` is accessible
+   - Verify each server URL in `MASTRA_SERVERS` is accessible
    - Check if Mastra servers are running on specified ports

 ### Debug Configuration